reef-technologies/handbook/README.md

 # Handbook document improvement

 If you find some key knowledge (not covered by NDA) useful for the next candidate is missing from this document, please create a pull request.
-Log time spend on this to `INTERNAL / other internal development`.
+Log time spend on this to `RT / other internal development`.

 # Congratulations